Nadine Burke Harris, M.D.

 A pioneer in the field of medicine, Dr. Nadine Burke Harris has earned international attention for her innovative approach to addressing Adverse Childhood Experiences, or ACEs, as a risk factor for adult disease such as heart disease and cancer.
 Her work has demonstrated that it’s time to reassess the relationship between early childhood adversity, child development and health, and how the practical applications of the Adverse Childhood Experiences study can improve health outcomes.

-Burke Harris’ TED Talk, “How childhood trauma affects health across a lifetime,” has been viewed more than one and half million times.
-Her work has been profiled in the New Yorker, in Paul Tough’s best-selling book, How Children Succeed: Grit, Curiosity, and the Hidden Power of Character, and in Jamie Redford’s soon to be released feature film, “Resilience.”
+Burke Harris’ TED Talk, “How childhood trauma affects health across a lifetime,” has been viewed more than 1.5 million times.
+Her work has been profiled in the New Yorker, in Paul Tough’s best-selling book How Children Succeed: Grit, Curiosity, and the Hidden Power of Character, and in Jamie Redford’s film Resilience.

-Dr. Burke Harris serves as an expert advisor on the Too Small to Fail initiative championed by the Clinton Foundation in association with The Opportunity Institute (formerly Next Generation) to improve the lives of children ages birth to five.
+Dr. Burke Harris serves as an expert advisor on the Too Small to Fail initiative (a former project of the Opportunity Institute) championed by the Clinton Foundation in association to improve the lives of children ages birth to 5.
 She also serves as an advisor on Governor Brown’s Let’s Get Healthy California Task Force and as a committee member for the Medical Home for Children Exposed to Violence Committee of the American Academy of Pediatrics.
 Burke Harris’ work has also earned her the Arnold P. Gold Foundation Humanism in Medicine Award presented by the American Academy of Pediatrics.

 Dr. Burke Harris and the Center for Youth Wellness are partnering with the UCSF Benioff Children’s Hospital (San Francisco & Oakland) in the first ever research collaborative on toxic stress to validate an ACEs screening tool, evaluate promising interventions and identify predictive biomarkers.